 For more information, visit www.mass.gov/info-details/covid-19-updates-and-information#regulations-&-guidance-.

-All residents must wear a face covering over the nose and mouth, even when in any enclosed public space unless the individual is unable to medically tolerate a face covering.
+All residents must wear a face covering over the nose and mouth.
 Employers must require face coverings to be worn when employees cannot consistently maintain six feet of separation from other individuals in the workplace, and consider face shields when employees cannot consistently maintain three feet of separation from other individuals in the workplace.
 Employers must provide non-medical grade face coverings to their employees.

 For more information, visit www.michigan.gov/Coronavirus.

 All residents are required to wear a face covering in all indoor businesses and public indoor spaces, unless alone.
 All businesses must implement a Preparedness Plan, limit on-premises capacity to 50 people, require workers to wear masks, and encourage customers to do so.

 All employees must wear appropriate PPE based on their duties and responsibilities and in adherence with local guidelines/regulations.
 Every employee who comes into direct contact with customers shall be provided a face mask and shall be required to wear the face covering while on duty.

 For more information, visit governorreeves.ms.gov/covid-19.

 State guidelines for reopening include recommendation that employers implement basic infection prevention measures like use of protective equipment.